The Virginia Community Center

 Women for Afghan Women (WAW) is the only Afghan-led 501(c)(3) direct service organization in the East Coast that provides culturally sensitive social services in the Afghan languages of Dari and Pashto.
 It also is the only Afghan-led organization in the US that provides support to Afghan survivors of domestic violence.

 Virginia has the second largest Afghan community in the US—having over 23,000 or 18% of the US total Afghan population.
-More than 6,000 new Afghans also have arrived in the state since 2021, with thousands more expected to arrive in 2022 and beyond, according to Virginia Governor Ralph Northam.
-WAW and its resettlement partners also expect more newly-arrived Afghans to move to the greater DC area after their 90-day resettlement support period ends in order to be closer to families and an established Afghan community.
+More than 6,000 new Afghans also have arrived in the state since 2021, with thousands more expected to arrive in 2024 and beyond, according to Virginia Governor Ralph Northam.
+WAW and its resettlement partners expect more newly-arrived Afghans to move to the greater DC area after their 90-day resettlement support period ends, to be closer to families and an established Afghan community.

 Virginia Community Center (VACC)

-WAW’s VACC is located in Alexandria, VA (where the majority of local Afghans reside) and will provide the following immediate, pro bono, culturally-sensitive, and linguistically-competent services:
+WAW’s VACC is located in Alexandria, VA (where the majority of local Afghans reside).
+WAW's VACC specialized teams go above and beyond the call of duty to provide the following immediate, pro bono, culturally-sensitive, and linguistically-competent services:

 STORIES: WAW’S IMPACT IN VIRGINIA